azlen/azlen.me/_pages/quick-ideas/learning-games.md

 ---
 layout: default
 title: "Learning Games"
-subtitle: "Quick Ideas"
+subtitle: "Quick Ideas & Pattern Languages"
 created: 2022-11-28
 ---

 Here I will document ideas for learning games as well as learning-game design patterns.
+Keep in mind that any blockquotes are from exploratory process using GPT-3.

 # Patterns